markvfowler55/https-github.com-ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

 # Introduction to Git and GitHub

++ This project is a simple personal portfolio web page.

 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.